coopdigital/coop-frontend/packages/README.md

 Publish the page then `cd design-system` and in your terminal and run `npm run server` to grab the latest data from Contentful.

 Open the `design-system/_data/contentful/spaces/design-system-content.yml` file and search for you page.
 Grab the page ID and add it to the compnent page you created in `{% if designPattern.sys.id == 'your page ID' %}`.
-Let the local design system buid refresh.
+Let the local design system build refresh.

 You should then see your new page at, for example: localhost:9000/pattern-library/components/cards/product-card.html